Garnet Guide

 Clean Gently

-Use mild soap, warm water and a soft cloth or brush.
+Use mild soap, warm water and a soft cloth or soft brush.
+Rinse carefully and dry thoroughly.

-Keep garnet away from bleach, chlorine and strong cleaning products.
+Keep garnet away from bleach, chlorine and strong household cleaning products.

 Store Separately

-Store in a soft pouch or lined jewellery box to reduce scratching.
+Use a soft pouch or lined jewellery box to reduce contact with harder gemstones and metals.

 Remove During Work

-Take off garnet rings before gym, gardening, cleaning or heavy work.
+Take off garnet rings before gym, gardening, cleaning, sport and heavy manual tasks.

 Garnet Guide FAQs